I Analyzed 50 Top Players Settings. These 4 Changes Made the Biggest Difference

 Performance Options

-- Low Detail Mode – Removes unnecessary visual effects, improving both performance and clarity
+• Low Detail Mode — Removes unnecessary visual effects.
+Improves both performance and clarity.
+Worth enabling for most players attempting difficult content.

-- Disable Shake Effects – Prevents screen shake that can cause confusion during intense sections
+• Disable Shake Effects — Prevents screen shake that causes confusion during intense sections.
+This one made a noticeable difference for me.

-- Reduce Particle Effects – Minimizes particles that might obscure obstacles
+• Reduce Particle Effects — Minimizes particles that can obscure obstacles in decorated levels.

 Audio Settings